juliareinhart/my-rag-chatbot/README.md

 🙋 About Me

 👩‍💻 Built with 💖 by Julia Reinhart
-Math graduate, MERN stack developer, Java & MySQL enthusiast, and passionate about empowering developers to build real AI solutions without the bloat.
+Math graduate · AI engineer · MERN stack developer · Java & MySQL enthusiast · Passionate about empowering developers to build real-world AI solutions.

 🔗 [Connect with me on LinkedIn](https://www.linkedin.com/in/julia-reinhart-798aa6258/)